Middle Collegiate Church: Fire

 On December 5, 2020, a six-alarm fire spread from an adjacent vacant building, engulfed the church structure, and left intact only the exterior stone walls.
 The fire, accidentally caused by electrical wiring, took nearly eight hours to extinguish.
 The church roof collapsed, the Tiffany windows were blown out, and the sanctuary was destroyed.
 Only the "Liberty Bell" and the exterior survived, including the tower in which the bell hung.

 A senior minister of the church described the aftermath as "a gutted building full of smoke".
 New York City Fire Department Assistant Chief John Hodgens described the church and the adjacent building as "total losses", and their structural stability was being evaluated by engineers in the wake of the blaze.

 The fate of the church building was initially unclear, but the ministry will continue, and fundraising to rebuild commenced.
 Mayor Bill de Blasio pledged the city's assistance with rebuilding.
 Services had been conducted online since March 2020 because of the COVID-19 pandemic, and continued after the blaze.
 The church was insured for fire, and received about $500,000 in donations by Christmas 2020, but the funds were still "nowhere close to what's needed for rebuilding".
+Demolition of the remainder of the facade began in November 2023.
+The congregation planned to erect a new building on the site, with elements salvaged from the old church building.